How To Avoid Plot Holes – Setting (Part III)

 If you’d like to listen to an in-depth discussion on story editing, check out Story Edit Like A Pro.

 How Fictionary Works

-Download our free eBook, Story Editing: 15 Key Elements of Fiction To Ensure Your Story Works and learn how story editing is all about evaluating the major components of your story.
+Download our free Story Editing eBook and learn how story editing is all about evaluating the major components of your story.